Shreyas-Adireddy/data_structures/README.md

 ## Why use my data structures?

 - I implemented them all optimally.
 For queue and deque, I use a circular array under the hood and use a formula to resize based on how large the structure becomes.
+They also have escapes from the initial data structures, by means of a ToSlice() function, to allow the you to look at the underlying data if necessary.

 ## Installation